 Consider we have a test result which generates a z score of 1.59.
 To find the percentage value to the left of a positive z score we use the table below.
 It uses decimal figures to display the percentage of the area below the test score.

 Look down the left-hand side column to find the one decimal place z-score (1.5).
 Then look up the second decimal place along the top of the table (.09).
 Finally, look across the table to where they converge and you will see a z-score of 0.94408.

 Standard Normal Distribution: Area to the Left of Z score

 This corresponds to 94.41% of the standard normal distribution being below (to the left) of the test score.
-That’s because we multiply the decimal value by 100 to get the percentage and rounded up to the nearest two decimal places.
+That’s because we multiply the decimal value by 100 to get the percentage and round up to the nearest two decimal places.

 2. The 68-95-99.7 Rule:

 There is a easy way of remembering what proportion of the area under the curve is accounted for by different standard deviations from the mean (0).